Handbook

 ABA Library Guide: The ABA library guide is a resource (databases, journals, books, podcasts, and websites) for ABA students to assist them with class assignments, projects, papers, and clinical work.
 In addition, the resource guide links to citation and academic integrity information to ensure students have the tools available to cite sources using APA.

-Obtaining Articles through the Library: Distance students can request a scanned copy of any article the SCSU library owns, but they will need to indicate on their request that they are online students and thus unable to come in personally.
-Rarely should you ever need to pay for a book chapter, article, etc. Use the interlibrary loan feature to request articles and books free of charge.
+Obtaining Articles through the Library: Rarely should you ever need to pay for a book chapter, article, etc. Use the interlibrary loan feature to request articles and books for free.

 Distance Program